What Is Considered Harassment by Law in California?

 How Do You Prove Harassment?

 If you’re experiencing harassment, the thought of proving it can feel overwhelming.
 You might worry it’s just your word against theirs.
 But building a strong case is entirely possible when you know what evidence matters.
 Proving harassment isn’t about a single “gotcha” moment; it’s about methodically gathering facts that tell a clear story.
-By focusing on documentation, witness accounts, and establishing a pattern of conduct, you can build a solid foundation for your claim and hold the responsible parties accountable.

 What Are the Consequences for Harassment?